nriesterer/pymreasoner/README.md

 - scipy
 - numpy

-### Installation
+### Quickstart

-Download the repository and launch a terminal/cmd:
+To run the included benchmark analyses, download the repository and launch a terminal/cmd:

 ```
-$> cd /path/to/repository
+$> cd /path/to/repository/benchmark
-$> python setup.py install
+$> ccobra coverage.json
+$> ccobra adaption.json
 ```